Creating Headings on MS-Word

 Setting Up Multilevel List

-• From the menu bar, select multilevel list and click Define New Multilevel List.
+• From the menu bar, select Multilevel List and click Define New Multilevel List.

 Headings multilevel list